Side Effects of Cannabis Abuse

 Cannabis intake, combined with other drug and alcohol use, might be even worse on the body, with some reports recording patients with psychiatric disorders after short or long-term use.

-At our rehab centre, we employ the use of behavioural therapy, medications, and post-therapy programmes for a full recovery.
-Here are some of the possible treatment plans available in cannabis rehab treatment centres.
+At our rehab hospital, we employ the use of behavioural therapy, medications, and post-therapy programmes for a full recovery.
+Here are some of the possible treatment plans available in cannabis rehab treatment hospitals.